XiaoxiangGuanGFZ/xHM/documents/snow_process.md

 $$

 $$
-M=0.4D, W_{ice}>n
+M=0.4D_r, W_{ice}>n
 $$

-where $n$ is the residual intercepted snow that can only be melted (or sublimated) off the canopy (taken as 5 mm on the basis of observations of residual intercepted load).
+where $n$ is the residual intercepted snow that can only be melted (or sublimated) off the canopy (taken as 5mm or 0.005m on the basis of observations of residual intercepted load).
 The ratio of 0.4 in equation (33) is derived from observations of the ratio of mass release to meltwater drip [Storck et al., 2002].

 Rainfall and snowfall not intercepted by the canopy combine with mass release and drip to contribute energy and mass to the ground snowpack.
 The depth of liquid delivered to the ground snowpack ($P_L$) is equal to:

 $$
 P_L = P_r(1-F) + T_{co} + D_r